emmett-framework/emmett/docs/orm/migrations.md

     migrations.Column('name', 'string', length=512))
 ```

 The `Column` class behaves quite like the `Field` one, except that it has the column name as first parameter.
 Also the types are quite different, since you will have *boolean* instead of *bool* and *integer* in place of *int*.
-The first column of a table should always be the one with name *id* and type *id*, since it's used by weppy in order to perform operations on the tables.
+The first column of a table should always be the one with name *id* and type *id*, since it's used by Emmett in order to perform operations on the tables.

 ### drop\_table